 - Choose more grooves to mill harder material at a lower speed and feed or increase table feed using the same cutting speed.

 - Cutting diameter: Select the maximum actual diameter to maximize rigidity, reduce chatter, and improve tool life.
 If the machine spindle speed is limited, the maximum actual diameter allows for a higher cutting speed.

 - Flute axial relation: the straight flute is generally chosen.

 - Select the right spiral groove to improve cutting action and easier chip removal.

-- When the left spiral groove is selected to absorb the impact impact, it enters the steel workpiece to maintain constant downforce and minimize chatter.
+- When the left spiral groove is selected to absorb the impact, it enters the steel workpiece to maintain constant downforce and minimize chatter.

-- Select high helix (15 or above) to significantly improve cutting action, finish, chip removal and tool life.
+- Select high helix (15 or above) to significantly improve cutting action, finish, chip removal, and tool life.
 The high helix makes the impact load distribution more uniform throughout the tool rotation.

 Despite the obvious limitations of custom knives, there is no shortage of shops that use them and manufacturers that produce them.
-We prefer manufacturing carbide cutting tools rather than client-supplied printing, or are happy to design and build inserts, end mills, or whatever client needs for applications from start to finish.
+We prefer manufacturing carbide cutting tools rather than client-supplied printing or are happy to design and build inserts, end mills, or whatever the client needs for applications from start to finish.
 Give us a message or give us a call to choose the right carbide cutting tools and start your next project.